Hayam-I/EECE-351-AUBus-Project/protocol/protocol.md

 ### 4. Ride:
 - RIDE.REQUEST
-- RIDE.BROADCAST -> this will follow an EVT structure not REQ/RES structure
+- RIDE.BROADCAST -> this will follow an EVT structure not REQ/RES structure (server -> all drivers in a set window/area)
 - RIDE.ACCEPT
 - RIDE.DECLINE
-- RIDE.MATCH -> this will follow an EVT structure not REQ/RES structure
+- RIDE.MATCH -> this will follow an EVT structure not REQ/RES structure (server -> driver and passanger)
 - RIDE.CANCEL

 ### 5. Ratings: